KQM-git/TCL/docs/characters/hydro/sangonomiya-kokomi.md

 **Notes**

 * Kokomi's Normal Attacks...
-  * Apply hydro and share a 3 hit / 2.5s ICD.
+  * Apply Hydro and share a 3 hit / 2.5s ICD.
   * Have a range of ~6 tiles before it stops auto-targetting.
   * Hit in a small AoE.
 * Kokomi's 2nd Normal Attack sometimes has a delay before it comes out.
 This delay is inconsistent, but can usually be mitigated by performing Dash or Jump cancel.
-* Kokomi's Charged Attack applies hydro and has no ICD.
+* Kokomi's Charged Attack applies Hydro and has no ICD.
-* Kokomi's Low/High Plunge Attacks apply hydro and have no ICD.
+* Kokomi's Low/High Plunge Attacks apply Hydro and have no ICD.

 </TabItem>